-For queries regarding performance reporting in the PB Statements, please contact the Accountability and Reporting Branch in Finance (PGPA@finance.gov.au) or on (02) 6215 3130.
+For queries regarding performance reporting in the PB Statements, please contact the Accountability and Reporting Branch in Finance PGPA@finance.gov.au.

 For advice on changing outcome statements or programs, please contact your AAU in Finance in the first instance.